IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 Take a look at the contents of deploy/configmap.yaml, and note the occurrences of `ENTER_YOUR_ROUTER_HOSTNAME_HERE`:

 ```
 cat deploy/configmap.yaml
 ```

-Make a subsitution with the actual URL of your keycloak instance:
+Substitute with the actual URL of your keycloak instance:
 ```
 sed -i "s/ENTER_YOUR_ROUTER_HOSTNAME_HERE/$(oc get route keycloak -n keycloak  --template='{{ .spec.host }}')/" deploy/configmap.yaml
 cat deploy/configmap.yaml